jkelvie/violet-samples/tests/unit/readme.md

 # Steps to run unit test scripts for Violet Samples with Bespoken
+1. Open a terminal window and `cd` to the project

-1. Install the dependencies for the project:
+2. Install the dependencies for the project:
 `npm install`

-2. Install the Bespoken CLI:
+3. Install the Bespoken CLI:
 `npm install bespoken-tools -g`

-3. Start the Violet server with `node scripts/<SCRIPT_NAME>.js` (within one terminal window)
+4. Start the Violet server with `node scripts/<SCRIPT_NAME>.js` (within one terminal window)
 For example, to run the finance calculator, run `node scripts/financeCalculator.js`

-4. Run `bst test` (within a separate terminal window)
+5. Run `bst test` (within a separate terminal window)
 The output should look like this:
 ```console
 λ bst test